hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 C:> Import-Module -Name '.\src\GLdataservices' -Verbose
 ```

-7. Once this module was loaded, I created a short script based on PowerShell to call `Invoke-ListAsyncOperations` and used that API to display a list of completed tasks.
+7. Once this module was loaded, I was able to create a short script based on PowerShell to exercise an API called `Invoke-ListAsyncOperations` and to use that API to display a list of the tasks that was completed.

 ```shell
 $fileName = "..\myCredential-rrd1.json"